freeradical13/freeradical13.github.io/index.md

 #### Kidney

-The [Kidneys][] are organs which filter blood.
-Urine exits a kideny in a tube called the [ureter][] and drains into the urinary bladder.
+The [Kidneys][] are organs which filter blood to eliminate waste and excess salt while conserving water.
+Urine exits a kidney in a tube called the [ureter][] and drains into the urinary bladder.
 Urine is excreted from the bladder and through the urethra in the process of urination.

 The outside of a kidney is the [renal cortex][] within which is the [renal medulla][] and both are supplied with blood by a renal artery which interacts with excretory tubules called nephrons and [juxtamedullary nephrons][] to produce urine filtrate which is collected in the [renal pelvis][] before leaving in the ureter.